-This is a list of the most common hummingbird species found in North America and featured on this website:
+This is a list of the 18 most common hummingbird species found in North America and featured on this website:

 In the Eastern and Central United States and Canada, the most common species is the Ruby-Throated hummingbird.
 Several species are in the Gulf region.

 In the Western United States, one will often find Anna’s, Black-Chinned, Calliope, Broad-Tailed, Allen’s, White-eared, and Rufous hummingbirds.
 In Texas and the Southwestern United States, all species will be found from time to time.

 The Ruby-throated Hummingbird is the only species regularly seen over most the eastern United States.
 Ruby-throats are the only hummingbird found east of the Great Plains, except for the Rufous.